Pregnancy and Parkinson's

 What's it like to be a mum and have Parkinson's?

-Watch Shamsa talking about motherhood and family life - and how Parkinson's affects this.
+In this video Shamsa talks about motherhood and family life - and how Parkinson's affects this.

 Can a woman with Parkinson's have a healthy baby?